sajeremy/sajeremy/README.md

 ### Hi there 👋
-#### My name is Jeremy Santiago and I'm a full stack engineer with 5+ years of professional working experience as an engineer in research and product development role.
+##### My name is Jeremy Santiago and I'm a full stack engineer with 5+ years of professional working experience as an engineer in research and product development roles.

 - 🌱 I’m currently reviewing data structures and algorithms.
 - 👯 I’m looking to collaborate on machine learning applications.